Last Updated on March 11, 2023 by Andrew Pirie

 Phil Sports Pasig

-Having just been relaid in 2014-2015, PhilSports complex in Pasig outside Manila is quickly wearing out.
+Having just been relaid in 2014-2015, PhilSports Arena in Pasig outside Manila is quickly wearing out.

-Due to the excessive foot traffic, it experiences countless joggers flooding the track from the busy working-class surrounding cities.
+Due to the excessive foot traffic, it experiences countless joggers flood the track from the busy working-class surrounding cities.

 Ultra also accommodates nearly all sports in the national team.
 It also has around 100+ schools using the track oval.